FamilySearch/gedcomx/conceptual-model-specification.md

 -----|-------------|----------
 type | URI identifying the type of the name. | [`http://www.w3.org/1999/02/22-rdf-syntax-ns#ResourceReference`](#resource-reference) - MUST resolve to a name type.
-Refer to the list of [known name types](#known-name-types). primaryForm | The primary form of the name. | `http://gedcomx.org/conclusion/v1/NameForm` alternateForms | The alternate forms of the name. | Ordered lits of `http://gedcomx.org/conclusion/v1/NameForm` preferred | Whether this name is preferred above the other names of a person. | boolean
+Refer to the list of [known name types](#known-name-types). primaryForm | The primary form of the name. | `http://gedcomx.org/conclusion/v1/NameForm` alternateForms | The alternate forms of the name. | Ordered list of `http://gedcomx.org/conclusion/v1/NameForm` preferred | Whether this name is preferred above the other names of a person. | boolean

 <a id="known-name-types"/>